PDAL/PDAL/doc/workshop/conda.rst

 Installing Conda Environment (Workshop USB)
 --------------------------------------------------------------------------------

 #.
-From the installer directory, install both QGIS_, CloudCompare_, and mambaforge_
-#.
 Once mambaforge_ is installed, open a terminal and navigate to the location of your USB drive
 #.
 Uncompress the environment, activate it, and use the ``conda-unpack`` command